A fast and effective kernel two-sample test for large-scale data: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new kernel two-sample test for large-scale data.
-The new test combines the strengths of two statistics and it enables the proposed test to detect the differences in distributions effectively.
+The new test combines the strengths of two statistics, enabling it to effectively detect differences in distributions.
 The asymptotic distributions of the test statistics facilitate its application to large datasets.
-The new approach is robust to high dimensions, applicable to the unbalanced sample design, and it does not need parameter tuning procedures by data splitting, making the new test computationally efficient.
-We experimentally demonstrated that the new test exhibits high power for a wide range of problems.
+The new approach is robust to high dimensions, applicable to unbalanced sample designs, and does not require parameter tuning procedures through data splitting, making it computationally efficient.

-\section{Acknowledgements}
+\bmhead{Acknowledgements}

-Hoseung Song and Hao Chen are supported in part by the NSF award DMS-1848579.
+Hoseung Song is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) RS-2025-16066571.
+Hao Chen is supported in part by the NSF award DMS-1848579 and DMS-2311399.